nayakan/CodePath-SimpleToDo-AndroidApp/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

-**Answer:** ArrayAdapter provides views for a collection of objects: For each item/object in a collection of items/objects provided the ArrayAdapter creates a view and it useful in our application for listing todo items in the ListView.
+**Answer:** 'ArrayAdapter' provides views for a collection of objects: For each item/object in a collection of items/objects provided the ArrayAdapter creates a view and it useful in our application for listing todo items in the ListView.
 Adapter acts as a bridge between views/UI and underlying data.
-They provide a means to provide/control display of data. convertView help avoid instantiating a new object everytime when adapter wants to display a list item, by recycling old view objects.
+They provide a means to provide/control display of data.
+'convertView' helps avoid instantiating a new object everytime when adapter wants to display a list item, by recycling old view objects.